awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

      --resource-arn resource-arn
 ```

-To display a list of all the Amazon Pinpoint resources that have tags, and all the tags that are associated with each of those resources, use the `get-resources` command of the AWS Resource Groups Tagging API and set the `resource-type-filters` parameter to `mobiletargeting`\.
+To display a list of all the Amazon Pinpoint resources that have tags, and all the tags that are associated with each of those resources, use the `get-resources` command of the AWS Resource Groups Tagging API\.
+Set the `resource-type-filters` parameter to `mobiletargeting`\.
 For example:

 ```
 C:\> aws resourcegroupstaggingapi get-resources ^